codingconcepts/semaphore/README.md

 # semaphore
-A very basic semaphore using channels.
+A very simple semaphore using channels.

 ## Installation
 ``` bash